Oeyshik/Kaiburr-Task2/README.md

 # Kaiburr Task 2: Swagger Codegen REST API Implementation

-## Description
-In Task 2, we will implement a REST API using Swagger Codegen.
-This task involves creating a RESTful API based on a Swagger/OpenAPI definition and generating server code from that definition.
+This task is about the implementation a REST API using Swagger Codegen.
+It involves creating a RESTful API based on a Swagger/OpenAPI definition and generating server code from that definition.
 The API will be implemented in Java using a chosen server or server framework.
 This README provides a guide on how to complete Task 2 step by step.

 ## Table of Contents
 - [Features](#features)